LARoSE-UFRGS/Venturino/README.md

-# Venturino: Open-source Hardware platform for educational purposes
+# Venturino: an Arduino-Based Open-Hardware platform for educational purposes

 About this repo: Schematics, PCB layouts and Software libs.